An interview in 2022 with the former catcher

 Facing off against Hal Reniff of the Yankees, Lipski struck out looking.

-He then strapped on his catcher's gear and caught Jack Curtis in the bottom of the eighth inning.
+He then strapped on his catcher's gear and caught pitcher Jack Curtis in the bottom of the eighth inning.

 After the Indians failed to score in the ninth, the game ended.

-Cleveland left New York that day and went back to Municipal Stadium, where they faced off against the Kansas City Athletics the next day.
+Cleveland left New York that day and went back to Municipal Stadium, where they faced off against the Kansas City Athletics the very next day.

 Similar to the previous day's game, Lipski was sent in the bottom of the eighth as a defensive replacement for catcher Johnny Romano.